New Source Performance Standards (NSPS) for Crude Oil and Natural Gas Production, Transmission, and Distribution: 40 CFR 60.5360 to 60.5430

 Fossil Fuel-Fired Power Plants

 Historically, energy demands have been met by utilizing electric generating capacity dependent on fossil fuel—in particular, coal.
 As a result, the nation's power plants are the largest source of air pollution emissions in the country.
-The energy generation by fossil fuel-fired power plants emits large quantities of numerous pollutants, resulting in a wide variety of environmental ...
+The energy generation by fossil fuel-fired power plants emits large quantities of ...